mdibl/rna_seq_pipeline_param/README.txt

 jcoffman_001.1562791941: --outFilterMatchNmin added of 03-map .. cwl file, default 0 changed to 1.
 I couldn't get this run to work properly.
 Jenkins reports success but doesn't produces *.genes.results.
 Sometimes, I can delete the sample folder in scratch created by the run, and the run log in scratch, and retrigger the run - successfully producing a *.genes.results, but in this case, after 3 attempts I was unable to produce the file.

 jcoffman_001.1562869653 : --outFilterMismatchNoverReadLmax (Hard Coded) changed from 0.04 to 0.004 in )3-map . . . cwl, and analysis triggered for all Coffman cortisol data.

+jcoffman_001.1563039743: --outFilterMismatchNoverReadLmax (Hard Coded) changed from 0.04 to 0.013 in )3-map . . . cwl, and analysis triggered for all Coffman cortisol data.